rizumu/pavementmen/src/content/homepage/-index.md

 ---
 hero:
-  title: "Professional **Cleaning** <br> Services in Auburn."
+  title: "PAVEMENT <br> MAINTENANCE <br> **SERVICES**"
-  subtitle: "AWARD WINNING CLEANING SERVICE COMPANY"
+  subtitle: "EMPLOYEE OWNED AND OWNER OPERATED"
   buttons:
     - enable: true
-      label: "Call: +1-394-495-5993"
+      label: "Call: 484-249-1616"
-      link: "tel:+1-394-495-5993"
+      link: "tel:+1-484-249-1616"
       icon: "FaPhone"
     - enable: true
-      label: "Make An Appointment"
+      label: "Schedule an Estimate"
       link: "appointment"
-  image: "/images/home/banner.png"
+  image: "/images/home/banner.jpg"
   reviews:
-    - name: "Company Logo with star ratings"
+    - name: "SealMaster Logo"
-      company_logo: "/images/home/2.svg"
+      company_logo: "/images/home/sealmaster-logo.png"
-      rating: 4.7
-    - name: "Company Logo with star ratings"
+    - name: "SportMaster Logo"
-      company_logo: "/images/home/1.svg"
+      company_logo: "/images/home/sportmaster-logo.png"
-      rating: 4.8

 about:
   enable: true
-  title: "Your **comfort** is our main priority"
+  title: "Your **trust** is our main priority"
   subtitle: "WHO ARE WE"
-  content: "We appreciate your trust greatly.
-Our patients choose our clinic because they know we are the best in the field."
+  content: "Each member of our installation team has extensive experience; our installers range from the least experienced installer with over 15 years repairing pavement and recreation courts to our most senior installer with over 20 years experience."
   schedule:
     - day: MON-FRI
-      time: 9 AM – 22 PM
+      time: 9 AM – 6 PM
     - day: SATURDAY
-      time: 9 AM – 20 PM
+      time: 9 AM – 6 PM
   button:
     enable: true
-    label: "Call: +1-394-495-5993"
+    label: "Call: 484-249-1616"
-    link: "tel:+1-394-495-5993"
+    link: "tel:+1-484-249-1616"
   badge: "/images/home/about/badge.svg"
   images:
-    - "/images/home/about/1.avif"
+    - "/images/home/about/1.jpg"
-    - "/images/home/about/2.avif"
+    - "/images/home/about/2.jpg"

 responsibility:
-  enable: true
+  enable: false
   title: "**Best cleaning** <br> company in the town"
   subtitle: "WHAT WE DO"
-  content: "Our professional dental clinic offers the whole range of <br> dentistry services: treatment of caries, gum diseases, <br> tooth whitening, implantation, dentures, h whitening, <br> implantation, dentures surgery, etc."
+  content: "We repair and upgrade parking lots by filling cracks, <br> patching blacktop, seal coating and line striping.
+From paving, to patching, crack filling, pothole repair, seal coating, asphalt repair, milling, site preparation and speed bumps-We have your asphalt needs covered."
   image: "/images/home/responsibility/1.png"
   video:
     thumbnail: "/images/home/responsibility/thumb.webp"
     url: "https://www.youtube.com/embed/dyZcRRWiuuw?autoplay=1&mute=0"
   job:
     - title: "Service and guarantees"
-      content: "We will provide you with the best possible care in an atmosphere of comfort and compassion."
+      content: "All our work is under warranty so you never have to worry if the job will be done right.
+Our attention to detail and commitment to excellence will leave you with a clean, beautiful surface that we guarantee and warranty for 4 years."
     - title: "Team of professionals"
-      content: "We will eliminate the chance of multiple visits by delivering the premium quality service."
+      content: "We are on-call to meet your pavement repairs and coatings needs with fast professional service."

 customer:
-  enable: true
+  enable: false
   title:
     value: "4035"
     text: "Happy Customers & Counting"